- How are other segments faring?

 - Why did you decide to make a free version of this product?

 Like I said, Axxon Smart IP is a new generation video surveillance system that offers several unique benefits.
 Even the free version allows anyone to get to know all of our new features which will bring in new partners.
-This is especially so in the West where our company is not as well-known as it is in Russia.

 - What was the outcome?